-Georganne Sebastian coordinates the volunteers and helps maintain supplies at sharp nine.
-She discovered Sharp Nine years ago when the Independent interviewed Dave Finucane - the rest is history.
+Georganne Sebastian coordinates the volunteers and helps maintain supplies at sharp 9 Gallery.
+She discovered Sharp 9 years ago when the Independent interviewed Dave Finucane - the rest is history.
 “It’s the best jazz venue in the South East because it’s non-profit and focuses totally on the artists!
 You’ll never see a bad show here!
 Dave is a musician’s musician!
 It’s a labor of love to volunteer here!”, she says without hesitation.

 Retired in 2020 as a pediatric pharmacist, she is also a Durham County Master Gardener Volunteer https://durhammastergardeners.com/ maintaining a demonstration garden at Arete Float Spa in Carrboro.
 She also makes quilts for various charities at Holy Trinity Lutheran Church Chapel Hill each Tuesday morning (by the way, donations of fabric/thread are always welcome and put to good use!).
 Facebook link here.